zalopay-oss/zpd/README.md

 ## Overview

-ZPD service is the probationary challenge of [AJPham](https://github.com/phamtai97) in ZaloPay.
-The ZPD service plays the role of receiving SQL requests from the client, then parse them into Abstract syntax tree (AST), map the SQL into a key-value form, and finally execute the data key-value down the storage tier.
-ZPD service combined with [Consul](https://www.consul.io/) as the leader voting feature among ZPD nodes in the cluster.
-The ZPD service storage section uses [TiKV](https://github.com/tikv/tikv) to store key-value and [PD](https://github.com/pingcap/pd) for management and compatibility.
+ZPD is the probationary challenge of [AJPham](https://github.com/phamtai97) in ZaloPay.
+The ZPD plays the role of receiving SQL requests from the client, then parse them into Abstract syntax tree (AST), map the SQL into a key-value form, and finally execute the data key-value down the storage tier.
+ZPD combined with [Consul](https://www.consul.io/) as the leader voting feature among ZPD nodes in the cluster.
+The ZPD storage section uses [TiKV](https://github.com/tikv/tikv) to store key-value and [PD](https://github.com/pingcap/pd) for management and compatibility.
 Cooperation with TiKV.
-Within the scope of this project, the ZPD service can only execute a few simple SQL statements.
+Within the scope of this project, the ZPD can only execute a few simple SQL statements.

-ZPD service is implemented in Go language.
+ZPD is implemented in Go language.
 Use [gRPC](https://github.com/grpc/grpc-go) to build protocols and services.
 ZPD operates with the following flow:

 <div align="center">
   <img src="./images/flow-ZPD.png">